parsimeikoikai/parsimeikoikai/README.md

 # Hi there, I'm Robert Parsimei Koikai 👋

-## Senior Software Engineer
+## Senior Software Engineer  //  Aspiring Digital Transformation Consultant

+I am passionate about leveraging technology to drive impactful change within organizations by streamlining processes, enhancing digital capabilities, and supporting growth and resilience.
+As I transition into digital transformation consulting, I am focused on creating scalable, user-centered solutions that help businesses navigate and thrive in today’s digital landscape.

-With over seven years of experience in software development, I leverage my skills in Node, React, Python, and various other technologies to craft web applications and services tailored to meet the unique needs of clients and users.
-My proficiency extends to projects involving JavaScript, Python, AWS, and GCP, employing serverless architecture and deployment techniques.
-My approach is to focus on innovative solutions and deliver high-quality, scalable software that meets user needs.
+As a Senior Software Engineer with over seven years of experience, I specialize in technologies like Node, React, JavaScript, Python,Laravel, AWS, and GCP to build robust web applications and services.
+My expertise in serverless architecture and deployment techniques enables me to deliver modern, scalable solutions that align with digital transformation goals.

+With a strong foundation in Node.js and its frameworks—including Express, Nest, and Loopback—I have led diverse web development projects, demonstrating versatility and problem-solving.
+My role often extends beyond development into leadership and project management, where I coordinate cross-functional teams, manage timelines, and ensure successful project delivery.

+Currently pursuing a Master’s in Digital Transformation to deepen my understanding of how technology shapes organizational change, I am well-equipped to bridge the gap between technical implementation and strategic goals.
+My academic background in Mathematics and Computer Science provides me with strong analytical skills, which I apply to tackle complex challenges and drive innovation.

+I thrive in collaborative environments and enjoy working alongside cross-functional teams to deliver high-quality software solutions.
+My leadership and project management abilities allow me to guide teams effectively, tackle complex challenges, and bring projects to successful completion.

 ## Technical Skills